Dianaaleja/Dianaaleja/README.md

 ## 👩‍💻 About Me

-I'm a passionate **Data Analyst** and **Data Scientist** with a background in **Industrial Engineering** and several years of experience in the **banking and financial sector**.
+I'm a passionate **Data Analyst** and **Data Scientist** originally from **Bogotá, Colombia**, currently based in **Germany**.
+I have a background in **Industrial Engineering** and several years of experience in the **banking and financial sector**.

 I love transforming raw data into actionable insights and building intelligent solutions that solve real-world problems.
-Whether it's cleaning messy datasets, building machine learning models, or designing dashboards, I enjoy telling meaningful stories with data.
+Whether it's cleaning messy datasets, building machine learning models, or designing dashboards, I enjoy telling meaningful stories with data that drive business impact.

 ---